clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ![Kubernetes - types of services](exercise_files/udemy-docker-section04-77-types-of-services.png)

 1. cluster IP -> (we use often) sets up an easy to remember url to access a pod (only exposes pods in the cluster)
-  - for communication between pods in a kubernetes cluster.
+  - for communication between pods in a kubernetes cluster. eg. `infra/k8s/poSts-depl.yaml`, `infra/k8s/event-bus-depl.yaml`
-2. Node port -> makes pods accessible from outside the cluster. (usually for dev purpose only)
+2. Node port -> makes pods accessible from outside the cluster. (usually for dev purpose only) - eg. `infra/k8s/posts-srv.yaml`
 3. load balancer -> (we use often) make a pod accessible from outside the cluster. (correct way to expose pod to outside world)
 4. external name -> redirects an in-cluster request to CNAME url ..